 Can anyone get dental implants?

-Most people will qualify for dental implants yet there are certain criteria that must be met.
+Most people will qualify for dental implants, yet there are certain criteria that must be met.
 Since getting implants involves surgical procedures, you must be in good overall health.
 You must also have enough bone to support the implants.
 If you suffer from a dental issues such as gum disease or tooth decay those issues much be treated first.
 It is important that the implant posts have a healthy environment to heal in.
-To see if you qualify, schedule a consultation with Dr. Brent Engelberg at his Arlington Heights, IL dentist office.
+To see if you qualify, schedule a dental exam with Dr. Brent Engelberg at his Arlington Heights, IL dentist office.